 It is a matter of great interest that both Juliet and Marchioness had been mated with the champion English stallion Stockwell before being shipped by Fisher across the seas.
 Fisherman, together with his happy tribe of mares, arrived on Australian soil in November 1860.
 At last, Hurtle Fisher had the foundations for his much sought-after stud, first established at Reedbeds.
 It was there that Juliet and Marchioness each dropped fine filly foals to Stockwell to give the stud a flying start.
 Juliet’s foal was subsequently named Chrysolite; Marchioness’s foal became Rose of Denmark.
 These two daughters of Stockwell, conceived in England will loom large in our chronicle as it unfolds, not least because, each, in turn, was to become the mother of an A.J.C.
 Derby winner, but more of that anon.

 Hurtle Fisher’s stud remained just outside of Adelaide until April 1863 when he decided to quit the State; he offered the whole of his bloodstock for £12,000 and kept them on the market for several months, without finding a purchaser.
 An attempt to form a company failed.
-It was really as a last resort that he bought the sprawling property, formerly the residence of the late Joseph Raleigh on the breezy heights above what was then known as the Saltwater River, about a mile-and-a-half from Flemington racecourse and some five miles from Melbourne, and offered the management to William Filgate.
+It was really as a last resort that he bought the sprawling property, formerly the residence of the late Joseph Raleigh on the breezy heights above what was then known as the Saltwater River, about a mile-and-a-half from Flemington racecourse and some five miles from Melbourne.
+Fisher offered the management to William Filgate.
 With the relocation came a change of name: the famous Maribyrnong Stud was born.
 The property extended to over 200 acres and in due course Hurtle Fisher constructed substantial stabling that was both airy and spacious, and a tan galloping track, something that wasn’t even available at Flemington at the time.